Average page depth

-For a given dimension value, add all page depths for that dimension value, and divide it by visits.
+For a given dimension item, add all page depths for that dimension item, and divide it by visits.
 The resulting number is the average page depth, rounded to the nearest integer.
-Dimension values with an average page depth of 0 means it was frequently on the first page of the visit.
+Dimension items with an average page depth of 0 means it was frequently on the first page of the visit.

 For example, consider the following example visit: